 Balance can be defined as the equal distribution of visual weight in a booth.
 You can find three styles of balance: radial, symmetrical and asymmetrical,

-Interior booth design is the method of shaping the experience of interior space, through the creation of spatial volume in addition to surface creation.
-Iinterior booth design draws on elements of environmental psychology, architecture, and product design combined with regular decoration.
+Exhibition stand design is the method of shaping the experience of interior space, through the creation of spatial volume in addition to surface creation.
+Interior stand design draws on elements of environmental psychology, architecture, and product design combined with regular decoration.

-Exhibition booth design is a creative practice that analyzes programmatic information, determines a conceptual direction, refines the design direction, and produces graphic communication and construction documents.
+Exhibition stand design is a creative practice that analyzes programmatic information, determines a conceptual direction, refines the design direction, and produces graphic communication and construction documents.

 In a short sentence for those who just scan this article balance can be described as the equal distribution of visual weight in a room.
 There are three styles of balance: symmetrical, asymmetrical, and radial.